read_xsv

 as comments.

-header = str (optional)
+header = string (optional)

 The string to be used as the header for the parsed values.
 If unspecified, the first line of the input is used as the header.